JackFurby/explainable-concept-bottleneck-models/README.md

 ## Results

+Full breakdown of results can be found in the paper and [supplementary material]().

 ### XtoC saliency maps

 ![image info](./images/xtoc1.png)
+*Figure 1: All concepts were correctly predicted as present.
+The input class was Bewick wren.*

 ![image info](./images/xtoc2.png)
+*Figure 2: Concepts are a mixture of present, not present, correctly predicted and not correctly predicted.
+The input class was Elegant tern.*

 ![image info](./images/xtoc3.png)
+*Figure 3: Saliency maps for x → c models with the input of a Le Conte Sparrow image.
+Concepts shown are either incorrectly predicted as present or correctly predicted as present but not visible in the input image.
+The input class was Le Conte Sparrow.*

 ![image info](./images/xtoc4.png)
+*Figure 4: Saliency maps for x → c models with the input of a Nelson Sharp tailed Sparrow image.
+Concepts shown are either correctly or incorrectly predicted as not present.
+The input class was Nelson Sharp tailed Sparrow.*

 ### CtoY saliency maps

 ![image info](./images/ctoy1.png)
+*Figure 5: Saliency maps for c → y for each training method where the final classification is correctly predicted as Baltimore Oriole.*

 ![image info](./images/ctoy2.png)
+*Figure 6: Saliency maps for c → y for each training method where the final classification is correctly predicted as Rhinoceros Auklet.*

 ![image info](./images/ctoy3.png)
+*Figure 7: Saliency maps for c → y for each training method where the final classification is incorrect.
+The correct class is Herring gull and the predicted class was California gull for the independent model, Western gull for joint-without-sigmoid model, Nashville warbler for the joint-with-sigmoid model and Red legged kittiwake for the sequential mode*

 ![image info](./images/ctoy4.png)
+*Figure 8: Saliency maps for c → y for each training method where the final classification is incorrect.
+The correct classification is Hooded Merganser.
+The predicted classifications were Red breasted Merganser for the independent model, joint-without-sigmoid model and sequential model, and Godwall for the joint-without-sigmoid model.*